PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 *s1.print();   // "w=5, h=5" FIXED!
 ```

-Now, we are .blue[able] to interact with the object in any way we expect, but it will .green[always do the "right" thing].
+Now, we are .blue[able] to interact with the object in any way we expect, but it will always do the "right" thing].
 It prevents us from ending up in an inconsistent state.

 ---